varunu28/Twitter-HashTag-Streamer/README.md

  - [X] Create streaming application to stream live tweets
  - [X] Create S3 config using boto framework
  - [X] Save every new tweet as a JSON to the S3 bucket
+ - [ ] Add multithreading for large streamings

 ## How to run the  script?